Sebastian Broways

 The reason design and quality suffer at startups usually isn’t a budget problem.
 It’s a focus problem.

 Founders get some traction on a core problem, then pivot towards the next shiny idea before they’ve actually finished solving the first one.
-Everyone in startups knows this CEO.
 They’re scared, so they build as many things as fast as they can, hoping something sticks.
-That almost never works as well as having a clear vision, staying focused, and holding a high bar.
+In my experience, that rarely works as well as having a clear vision, staying focused, and holding a high bar.

-The other killer is using yourself as the customer.
-I see this constantly.
+The other common trap is using yourself as the customer.
 A founder gets one piece of feedback from one user, and suddenly two or three people at the company are scrambling to fix what’s probably an edge case.
 Meanwhile, the core use cases that would actually move the needle get neglected.

 Even worse: the feedback loop is often biased.
 At one company I worked with, the users who called in were all from the same demographic: older, less technically savvy, and vocal about their concerns.
 Meanwhile, we had an entire segment of younger, tech-savvy users who were happily using the product and never talked to anyone.
 All of our product decisions were being driven by the loudest feedback, not the most representative.
 I had to pull up session analytics to prove that onboarding was actually working well for most users, despite what the support calls suggested.